palkitt/liveresults/README.md

 * :new: Animated transitions in result table
 * :new: Estimated radio times when missing time for runner.
 Shifting of radio times of muti pass controls that fits better with average split times of the class.
-* :new: Auto hiding od radio control if bad quality (less than 1/3 of runners registered)
+* :new: Auto hiding of radio controls if bad quality (less than 1/3 of runners registered)
 * :new: Integration with Torgeir Aune's [ecard check program](https://github.com/Taune/EmiTagCheck)
 * :new: Dedicated speaker web page with bib number search and automatic class selection and runner highlighting
 * Interface to eTiming with support of individual, mass start, chase start, relay, lap time race.
 Radio control setup is read from eTiming and automatically configured.
 Supports both Access and SQL server